 Starting small allows you to get something into your customers' hands quickly, which is the most important thing to do.
 You will learn, very fast, whether or not your customers even care.
 Start with the highest impact item, for example being able to remotely turn off an oven, and then let your customers tell you what to add next. - Brandon Cannaday

-At Losant, our solutions team has worked through many proof of concepts for all different types of companies.
-With this knowledge, we've created small, contained, and ready-to-go proof of concepts kits.
-So, from an organization's perspective, you'll be able to quickly implement a solution with production-ready and industrial-grade hardware that you can effortlessly deliver to production.
+At Losant, our solutions team has worked through many proof of concept processes for many different types of companies.
+We can help quickly implement a solution for your organization, develop success criteria and effortlessly deliver to full-scale production.

 Collaborative and technology-focused culture

 As we mentioned, IoT touches many pieces of your organization, and in most cases requires extensive collaboration between sectors of your team that may not have had this level of cooperation before.

 For example, in the case of information technology (IT) and operational technology (OT), both have their unique responsibilities but must work together to make IoT viable.
 The same is true for traditional business executives and IT executives.
 According to the Cisco survey on IoT, the collaboration between IT and the business side was the top factor that determined failure of a proof of concept.

 The culture of your organization must be technology-focused.
 IoT allows us to discover new problems and opportunities.
 IoT enables solutions across multiple verticals, but to be successful, an organization must be concentrated on technology.
 Verizon reported The State of the IoT Market, and they found what the top objectives were for IoT from various executives: